Business loans for startups

 What other options are available for startups?

 - Business credit cards work in a similar way to personal credit cards, but you can add more cardholders and potentially track and manage spending from a centralised platform.
-You only pay interest on the money you spend, and if you always pay off your balance in full at the end of the month, you typically won’t be charged interest (unless you, for example, withdraw cash on the card), making this ideal for very short-term borrowing.
+If you always pay off your balance in full at the end of the month, you typically won’t be charged interest (unless you, for example, withdraw cash on the card), making this ideal for very short-term borrowing.
 Find out more about business credit cards for startups.

-- A business overdraft works much like a personal overdraft: it allows you to overdraw your business bank account up to a specified limit, making it hassle-free to manage a variable cash flow.
+- A business overdraft works much like a personal overdraft: it allows you to borrow through your business bank account up to a specified limit, making it a hassle-free way to manage variable cash flow.
 However, you’re likely to find higher credit limits and more competitive rates with another form of finance.

 - A line of credit could offer a similar degree of flexibility to a business overdraft or credit card, but with the opportunity to borrow more money.
 You’ll usually only pay interest on the amount you borrow and only for the amount of time you borrow it.
 You’ll have the freedom to repay or top up as it suits you, subject to credit and minimum repayment limits.